 Tonia Bui is a Communications Specialist at Equal Justice Works.
 She handles press relations with traditional and new media outlets to support the organization’s program marketing and outreach efforts.
 She also assists with the organization’s social media, blog, and Equal Justice at Work newsletter.
-Prior to joining the team, Tonia served as a Fair Lending outreach coordinator at the Consumer Financial Protection Bureau, Member Outreach Assistant to Vice Chair of the House Democratic Caucus, Rep. Xavier Becerra (CA-34), and also led the Asian American voter outreach efforts for Congressional and local races in the states of Washington and Virginia.
+Prior to joining the team, Tonia served as an outreach coordinator at the Consumer Financial Protection Bureau, Member Outreach Assistant to Vice Chair of the House Democratic Caucus, Rep. Xavier Becerra (CA-34), and also led the Asian American voter outreach efforts for Congressional and local races in the states of Washington and Virginia.
 She received her Master in Public Policy from American University and holds a B.A. in Mass Communications and Gender & Women’s Studies from the University of California, Berkeley.

 Isaac Bowers is Associate Director for Law School Engagement & Advocacy, overseeing the Student Debt, Student Engagement and Law School Relations programs.
 He was previously responsible for the organization's educational debt relief initiatives.
 In that capacity, he wrote a weekly blog for U.S. News, conducted monthly webinars for a wide range of audiences, advised employers, law schools and professional organizations, and worked with Congress and the Department of Education on Federal legislation and regulations.
 Prior to joining Equal Justice Works, he was a Fellow at Shute, Mihaly & Weinberger LLP in San Francisco, where he represented citizen groups and local agencies in environmental litigation and land use and planning issues.
 Isaac received his J.D. from New York University School of Law.